MaddisonM79/pathfinder2e-characters/lilithia-tarnisov/lilithia_tarsinov_character.md

 ---

-## Roleplay & Personality
+## 🗣️ Roleplay & Personality

 ### Creed (Formal)

->"You are heard.
+> "You are heard.
-You are revealed.
+> You are revealed.
-You are judged.
+> You are judged.
-What you are beneath your masks,
+> What you are beneath your masks,
-beneath your prayers,
+> beneath your prayers,
-beneath your hope—
+> beneath your hope—
-that is what remains.
+> that is what remains.
-And that is what I reveal.
+> And that is what I reveal.
-I bare you upon this
+> I bare you upon this world.
-world.
-I bare you
-upon It for Its
+> I bare you upon It for Its judgement."
-judgement."

 ### Reflections (Casual)

 - "Truth burns.
 But it shows what’s real."
 - "I do not curse you.
 I only reveal you."
 - "You are heard.
 You are revealed.
 You are judged."

 ---

-## Appearance
+## 🧛 Appearance

 - **Skin:** Pale porcelain
 - **Eyes:** Distant, shadowed; like dying stars
 - **Cloak:** Black raven feathers, trailing like shadows
 - **Gloves:** Dark silk, always pristine
-- **Presence:** Elegant, austere, and quietly terrifying; like the calm before something soul-crushing.
+- **Presence:** Elegant, austere, and quietly terrifying; like the calm before something soul-crushing

-**Attitude – “She wears a mask of horror.”**
-Lilithia is quiet and reserved, but never soft.
-She doesn’t charm—she reveals.
-Where others wear masks to pretend, she wears one to expose the truth.
-She despises social facades and finds courtly games repulsive.
-She speaks in unsettling truths and lets others carry the weight of what they now know.

-> “I do not curse you.
-I simply remove the veil.
-What you do with what you see; that is your sin.”

 ---

-## Social Dynamics: Friendship, Admiration, and Enemies
+## 🤝 Social Dynamics

 ### Friendship